PeteHaitch/methtuple/README.md

                         (default: ['CG'])
   -m <int>              The size of the m-tuples, i.e., the 'm' in m-tuples
                         (default: 1)
+  --ac, --all-combinations
+                        Create all combinations of m-tuples, including non- neighbouring m-tuples.
+WARNING: This will greatly
+                        increase the runtime and memory usage, particularly for larger values of -m and when analysing non-CG methylation (default: False)

 Filtering of reads:
   Applied before filtering of bases